-DISP (Display): Press this knob to see how long the current track has been playing.
-ET and the elapsed time will appear on the display.
-To change the default on the display (track or elapsed time), push the knob until you see the display you want, then hold the knob for two seconds.
-The radio will produce one beep and selected display will now be the default.
+DISPL (Display): Press this knob to see how long the current track has been playing.
+ET and the elapsed time of the track will appear on the display.
+To change the default on the display (track or elapsed time), press this knob until you see the display you want, then hold the knob for two seconds.
+The radio will produce one beep and the selected display will now be the default.

-AM FM: Press this button to listen to the radio when a CD is playing.
-The disc will stop but remain in the player.
+BAND: Press this button to listen to the radio when a CD is playing.
+The inactive CD will remain safely inside the radio for future listening.

 CD AUX (Auxiliary): Press this button to play a CD when listening to the radio.
+The CD symbol will appear on the display when a CD is loaded.

-EJT (Eject): Press this button to eject a CD.
+△ (Eject): Press this button to stop a CD when it is playing or to eject a CD when it is not playing.
 Eject may be activated with either the ignition or radio off.
 CDs may be loaded with the radio and ignition off if this button is pressed first.